Yigit-Sert/Personalized-Health-Risk-Advisor/README.md

     - Unzip the downloaded file.
 You might find the CSV inside a `2022` folder.
     - Place the `heart_2022_no_nans.csv` file directly inside the `data/` directory.

-5.  **Configure API Keys:**
+5.  **Configure API Keys & Local Models:**
     - Rename the `.env.example` file to `.env`.
-    - Open the `.env` file and replace the placeholder values with your actual API keys for Hugging Face, Google, Together AI, and Groq.
+    - Open the `.env` file and replace the placeholder values with your actual API keys for Google, Together AI, and Groq.
+    - **For Local Models (Ollama):**
+        - Ensure you have [Ollama](https://ollama.ai/) installed and running.
+        - Pull the models you wish to use, for example: `ollama pull qwen:0.5b`.
+        - Open `src/config.py` and update the `OLLAMA_MODELS` dictionary to match the models you have downloaded.
+The key is the display name for the UI, and the value is the exact model tag used by Ollama.

 ## Running the Application